hasindu2008/f5c/_docs/hip.md

 ## Runtime Performance

 Now, let us examine how the GPU-accelerated component of f5c (the ABEA algorithm) performs on AMD GPUs.
-For this evaluation, we ran f5c v1.6 on a dataset consisting of approximately 200,000 nanopore reads (chr22 reads extracted from the PGXXXX230339 sample in https://gentechgp.github.io/gtgseq/docs/data.html).
+For this evaluation, we ran f5c v1.6 on a dataset consisting of approximately 200,000 nanopore reads (chr22 reads extracted from the PGXXXX230339 sample in [https://gentechgp.github.io/gtgseq/docs/data.html](https://gentechgp.github.io/gtgseq/docs/data.html).

 We conducted experiments on two NVIDIA GPUs (A100 and H200) and two AMD GPUs (MI250X and MI300X).
-Figure 1 shows the time spent on the ABEA algorithm on GPU, including CPU–GPU data transfer.
+Figure below shows the time spent on the ABEA algorithm on GPU, including CPU–GPU data transfer.
 The figure breaks down the timing for the three GPU kernels (align-pre, align-core, and align-post), which implement the ABEA algorithm, as well as the time required to copy data between CPU and GPU.

 In all cases, we executed f5c using the maximum batch size (B) that fully utilised the available GPU DRAM.
 The DRAM available on those GPUs and the selected batch size used for each GPU are indicated in Figure below.